Assigning times to minimise reachability in temporal graphs: The general problem

 In the two preceding results, the expressive power of \tempOrd\, on highly restricted graph classes comes from the fact that, with edge-classes of size two or more, the decisions made at one location can have an effect on distant parts of the graph.
 It is therefore natural to ask whether we can regain some tractability in this setting by placing structural restrictions on the edge-class interaction graph: note that, in the proof of Theorem \ref{thm:trees-hard}, although the graph $G$ we construct is a tree, the edge-class interaction graph is a clique.

-We now build on the results of Section \ref{sec:singleton-approx} to show that suitable restrictions on the edge-class interaction graph can allow the design of efficient approximation algorithms; it remains open whether there exist efficient algorithms to solve the problem exactly when the edge-class interaction graph is sufficiently highly structured.
-We begin by using Lemma \ref{lma:reach-decomp} to give an analagous bound to that of Theorem \ref{thm:edge-col} in the general (non-singleton) case.
+We now build on the results of Section \ref{sec:singleton-approx} to show that suitable restrictions on the edge-class interaction graph can allow the design of efficient approximation algorithms.
+It remains open whether there exist efficient algorithms to solve the problem exactly when the edge-class interaction graph is sufficiently highly structured, although the hardness reduction for the singleton case in Theorem \ref{thm:sing-hard-new} already rules out a $\PTAS$ when the maximum degree of the edge-class interaction graph is bounded by a constant.

+Our first step towards an approximation algorithm for the general case is to use Lemma \ref{lma:reach-decomp} to obtain an analogous bound to that of Lemma \ref{thm:edge-col}.
+Note that in the singleton case (in which each edge-class consists of a single edge) the edge-chromatic number of $G$ is precisely the chromatic number of the edge-class interaction graph.

 \begin{thm} Let $(G,\mathcal{E},k)$ be an instance of \tempOrd, let $H$ be the edge-class interaction graph of $(G,\mathcal{E})$, and let $d = \max_{E' \in \mathcal{E}} \Delta((V,E'))$ be the maximum number of edges from any one element of $\mathcal{E}$ that are incident with any single vertex of $G$.
 In this case there is an assignment $t: \mathcal{E} \rightarrow [|\mathcal{E}|]$ of times to edge classes such that the maximum reachability of $(G,\mathcal{E},t)$ is at most $(d+1)^{\chi(H)}$, where $\chi(H)$ is the chromatic number of $H$. \end{thm} \begin{proof} Fix a proper vertex colouring $c:\mathcal{E} \rightarrow [\chi(H)]$ of $H$, and for each $1 \leq i \leq \chi(H)$ let $\mathcal{E}_i$ denote the subset of $\mathcal{E}$ consisting of those elements that receive colour $i$ under $c$.
 By Lemma \ref{lma:reach-decomp}, it suffices to argue that for each $i$ there is an assignment $t_i$ of times to elements of $\mathcal{E}_i$ such that the maximum reachability of $(G_i = (V, \bigcup\mathcal{E}_i),\mathcal{E}_i,t_i)$ is at most $d + 1$.